Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue

-which indicates that for each user, all the items share the same score $E(Y_{u, \mathcal{I}})$.
-Since the indirect effect in $Y_{i^*, e}(u)$ is blocked and the features of $I$ are not given, the model recommends items with the same probability for each user.
-In this way, TIE with MUL strategy will be calculated by\footnote{Detailed calculation is introduced in SI Appendix Section B.}:
+which indicates that for each user, all the items share the same score $c_u$.
+Since the features of $I$ are not given in $Y_{u, i^*, e}$, the model used to predict $Y_{u,i}$ ranks items with the same score $c_u$ for user $u$.
+In this way, the results of CR inference will be calculated by:

-\paragraph{Potential Solutions.} To mitigate the clickbait issue, we capture the direct effect of exposure features, and then reduce it.
-Inspired by this, an intuitive idea is to directly discard exposure features during training.
-Besides, incorporating sparse post-click feedback for training is also a promising direction.
-We apply them as our baselines which are detailed in Section \ref{sec:results}.
+The item with the attractive exposure features but dissatisfying content will have a higher score of $Y_{u, e}$, which is then subtracted from the original prediction $Y_{u, i, e}$, lowering the rank of such items.

-As to CR, we can also directly estimate the indirect effect of exposure and content features for inference, \ie NIE ({$I$} $\rightarrow$ {$Y$}), which is further introduced in SI Appendix Section B.
+To summarize, compared to conventional recommender models, the proposed CR framework demonstrates three main differences: \begin{itemize}[leftmargin=*] \item \textbf{Causal graph.} The recommender model under the CR framework is based on a new causal graph that accounts for the direct effect of exposure features on the prediction score. \item \textbf{Multi-task training.} In addition to the model learning in the real world (\ie $Y_{u,i,e}$), we also train the model to make predictions in the counterfactual world (\ie $Y_{u,i^*,e}$). \item \textbf{CR inference.} Instead of making recommendations according to the real-world prediction, we deduct the NDE of exposure features to mitigate the clickbait issue. \end{itemize}